 - serious allergic reactions.
 Serious allergic reactions can happen if you take Plegridy.
 Symptoms may include: itching, swelling of the face, eyes, lips, tongue, or throat, trouble breathing, feeling faint, anxiousness, skin rash, hives, skin bumps.
 Get emergency help right away if you have any of these symptoms.
 Talk to your healthcare provider before taking another dose of Plegridy

 - injection site reactions.
-Plegridy may commonly cause redness, pain, or swelling at the place where your injection was given.
+Plegridy may commonly cause redness, pain, itching, or swelling at the place where your injection was given.
 Call your healthcare provider right away if an injection site becomes swollen and painful or the area looks infected and it does not heal within a few days.
 You may have a skin infection or an area of severe skin damage (necrosis) requiring treatment by a healthcare provider.

 - heart problems, including congestive heart failure.
 Call your healthcare provider right away if you have worsening symptoms of heart failure such as shortness of breath or swelling of your lower legs or feet while using Plegridy.